 We’re excited to showcase MCPN’s commitment to more explicitly measure whole-person impact in this new case study, Integrating Social Health Data To Improve Delivery and Address Social Needs.
 The case study is full of insights on data collection, building and supporting care teams, and quantitative and qualitative reporting!
 A sneak peak at some of MCPN’s advice:

 - Fully integrate SDOH data into your electronic health records.
 MCPN could only start analyzing the impact of social needs on health outcomes by integrating the PRAPARE Electronic Health Record screening template into their Centricity EHR.
 For the best insights into impact social needs data had to be directly combined with health data.

 - Incorporate patient voices into service delivery improvement efforts and reporting.
 Getting caught up in data can depersonalize the impact.
 Incorporating patient voices makes the work feel more personal and powerful.
 At MCPN, patient stories are incorporated into their monthly reporting dashboard and a patient advisory council informs delivery improvement and shape

 - Empower social needs workforces through robust training and coaching.
 To support patient navigation and care coordination staff, Patient Navigators complete training courses on navigation and motivational interviewing during their first year of employment.

-When we checked in with MCPN, we were wowed by how they have scaled their efforts after integrating their social health data into their electronic health records.
-Dive into the complete MCPN case study to get a sneak peek at their current pilots, including risk stratification and new success metrics.
+When we checked in with MCPN, we were wowed by how they have scaled their efforts after integrating social health data into their electronic health records.
+Dive into the full MCPN case study to get a sneak peek at their current pilots, including risk stratification and new success metrics.